 There’s a growing amount of research suggesting that breast massage may have many benefits for lactating women.

-In another study, researchers found that breast massage greatly increased the quality of breast milk when performed in the first year after delivery.
+In a study from 2004, researchers found that breast massage greatly increased the quality of breast milk when performed in the first year after delivery.
 The parts of the milk that improved with massage included the:

 - casein concentration

 - gross energy

 The most benefits were seen between the first day and 11 months postpartum.
 The only property of the milk that wasn’t changed in either the early or late lactation period was the lactose content.